The Velvet Gilet: A Casually Sartorial Layer

-If you've been a Favourbrook customer, you'll know that we love a bit of tradition when it comes to sartorial style, but that we also can't help ourselves bending the rules!
+If you've been a Favourbrook customer for a while, you'll know that we love a bit of tradition when it comes to sartorial style, but that we also can't help ourselves bending the rules!
 One such garment that we've created this season is a velvet gilet, that is equal parts tradition, utility, and modern elegance.
-The fact is, say the word 'gilet' in 2024 and most people will think you're talking about the padded sleeveless vest one often sees in the city.
+The fact is, say the word 'gilet' in 2025 and most people will think you're talking about the padded sleeveless vest one often sees in the city.
 There is a good anecdotal story I was once told about how said city vests came into popularity - apparently the billionaire hedge fund manager Steve Cohen used to maintain a freezing cold trading floor because he felt that it kept his traders at their most alert.
 Thus they started coming to work in padded vests.
-Given they were the top dogs on Wall Street, the trend quickly spread to other trading firms, regardless of their office air con settings!
+Given they were the top dogs on Wall Street, the trend quickly spread to other trading firms, regardless of their office air-con settings!

-Anyway, we digress!
-Predictably, our new gilets are not of the shiny, padded variety, but have much more in common with the early history of gilets, which were once used as a means of expressing taste and wealth.
-Ours have been beautifully crafted in rich cotton velvet and feature a Nehru-like collar, making them elegance, versatile, and of course warm.
+Predictably, our new gilets are not of the shiny, padded variety, but have much more in common with history's earlier iterations of gilets, when they were worn as a means of expressing taste and wealth.
+Ours have been beautifully crafted in rich cotton velvet and feature a Nehru-like collar, making them elegant, versatile, and of course warm.
 It's one of those garments that you don't really think you need, until of course you try it on, realise it can be worn in so many ways, and then wonder how you've ever got by without one!

 The History of the Gilet